 In short, we fertilise our lawns to improve their nutrients to maintain good lawn health, in environments that are not the natural home of the plant.
 For all lawns in use today, whether for the home, or for parks and ovals, fertilising is a vital ingredient to ensure the ongoing beauty, usefulness, and functionality we expect from our lawns.

-Just like people, or any other living creature or plant, lawns require an ongoing food supply in doses it can handle and use.
+Just like people, or any other living creature or plant, lawns require an ongoing food supply in doses it can handle and use most efficiently.
 If a person were asked to consume their entire years food supply in one sitting, it's easy to see what a futile exercise it would be.
-The food from a single sitting couldn't sustain the person for the entire year, and if attempted, the persons natural defence mechanisms would kick in preventing excess uptake that would damage or cause death.
+The food from a single sitting couldn't sustain the person for the entire year, and if attempted, the persons natural defence mechanisms would kick in preventing excess uptake that would health damage or cause death.

 Always first follow the manufacturers instructions because all lawn fertilisers will be comprised slightly differently.

 As a rule of thumb however, lawns should be fertilised every 8 weeks throughout the year if using a standard granular fertiliser, or less frequently if using a slow release lawn fertiliser.

 During Winter months, a different Winter fertiliser blend should be used in our lawn care, which is higher in iron and aids in greening the lawn, and keeping its health throughout the colder months.